vaab/colour/README.rst

     >>> c.rgb
     (0.0, 0.0, 1.0)

-And their different parts are also independantly accessible, as the different amount of red, blue, green, of the RGB format::
+And their different parts are also independently accessible, as the different amount of red, blue, green, of the RGB format::

     >>> c.red